Thresholding

 fig, ax = plt.subplots()

-Now suppose we want to select only the stained portion of the image.
+Now suppose we want to select only the nuclei of the image.
+In other

-In other words, we want to leave the pixels belonging to the stained
+words, we want to leave the pixels belonging to the nuclei tissue “on,”

-tissue “on,” while turning the rest of the pixels “off,” by setting
+while turning the rest of the pixels “off,” by setting their colour

-their colour channel values to zeros.
-The scikit-image library has
+channel values to zeros.
+The scikit-image library has several different

-several different methods of thresholding.
-We will start with the
+methods of thresholding.
+We will start with the simplest version, which

 .

 The process works like this.
-First, we will load the original image, convert it to grayscale, and de-noise it as in the Blurring Images episode.
+First, we will load the original image, convert it to grayscale or select one of the channels, and de-noise it as in the Blurring Images episode.

 PYTHON